melodysdreamj/Policy/_new/Privacy Policy.md

 If you have any questions regarding the service of NewProjectName, please feel free to contact our customer support center at newEmail@gmail.com.
 In relation to the use of service, NewProjectName may send you e-mails with service notices, management messages, and other information.
 You may refuse to receive such messages.

-This Privacy Policy will be effective from June 22th 2019.
+This Privacy Policy will be effective from February 22th 2021.